LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/009-ingesting-api-data.md

 ### Set up API Ingestion Lambda Module
 In this section, you will be writing the code, using a template format, that will deploy your Lambda function to the Data Platform Project (or update an existing one if you need to make changes to an existing Lambda function).

-**Note: The steps in this section refer specifically to Github user interface**.
+**Note: The steps in this section refer specifically to GitHub user interface**.
 However, if you are familiar working with the Data Platform project from your IDE, then you can also make the changes in your IDE and commit them to the Data Platform repository.

 1. Open the [terraform/core directory][terraform-directory] in the Data Platform Project in GitHub.

     - If you don't have the correct permissions, you'll get a '404' error (see the [Getting Set Up documentation][getting-set-up]).

-1. Open `38-api-ingestion.tf`.
+2. Open `38-api-ingestion.tf`.

-1. Click `edit` or the **pencil icon** (:pencil2:) then copy the last module block and paste it at the bottom of the file.
+3. Click `edit` or the **pencil icon** (:pencil2:) then copy the last module block and paste it at the bottom of the file.
    An example of what a module block looks like can be seen in the [Example Module Block](#example-module-block) section below.

-1. Update the `module` name using the name convention `<api_data_name>_api_ingestion`, for example: `"casenotes_data_api_ingestion"`.
+4. Update the `module` name using the name convention `<api_data_name>_api_ingestion`, for example: `"casenotes_data_api_ingestion"`.
     - The module name must be all **lowercase** with **words separated by underscores**.
       Ensure the name is unique to all other module names in this file.